rust-lang/rust/doc/rust.md

 A `match` expression branches on a *pattern*.
 The exact form of matching that occurs depends on the pattern.
-Patterns consist of some combination of literals, destructured enum constructors, records and tuples, variable binding specifications, wildcards (`*`), and placeholders (`_`).
+Patterns consist of some combination of literals, destructured enum constructors, structures, records and tuples, variable binding specifications, wildcards (`*`), and placeholders (`_`).
 A `match` expression has a *head expression*, which is the value to compare to the patterns.
 The type of the patterns must equal the type of the head expression.